 Risk assessments are carried out for school visits including residential trips and reasonable adjustments will be made where required.
 Where needed the risk assessment would include a meeting with parents as well as taking account of any medical advice.
-The destination of these trips will be taken into account when assessing the needs of all children.
+The destination of these trips will be considered when assessing the needs of all children.